kzaremski/apple-notes-exporter/README.md

 # apple-notes-exporter
-MacOS app written in Swift that exports Apple Notes (including iCloud Notes) to a multitude of formats preserving note folder structure.
+MacOS app written in Swift that bulk exports Apple Notes (including iCloud Notes) to a multitude of formats preserving note folder structure.

 ![Screenshot of version 0.3 of the Apple Notes Exporter](screenshots/v0.3.png)